aeberUW/CCCertificateCollection/pages/about.md

 #### Creating a Remix Instead of a Collection

 If I were to take these materials and remix them instead, I would have to remove some of the materials in them to accommodate the NoDerivatives element on one of the items.
 Without removing it, I would have no licensing options for the collection as creating the remix would violate the terms of the CC BY-NC-ND license.
-Once this item was removed, I would still be limited to licenses including a NonCommercial element, and my license options would not change.
+Once this item was removed, I would still be limited to licenses including a ShareAlike element, and my license options would change to the license options that do not include the [NonCommercial element](https://creativecommons.org/faq/#if-i-create-a-collection-that-includes-a-work-offered-under-a-cc-license-which-licenses-may-i-choose-for-the-collection).

 ### References
 - “2.1 Copyright Basics” (<https://creativecommons.org/course/cc-cert-edu/unit-2-copyright-law/2-1-copyright-basics/>) by Creative Commons.
 CC BY 4.0.